tanishq20011430/ContentGenAI/README.md

-Project Name
-This is a content generation Flask application.
+# This is a content generation Flask application.
 Description
-This Flask application takes a URL as input, scrapes the content from the webpage, extracts keywords, and generates a new article based on those keywords using Google Generative AI.
+## This Flask application takes a URL as input, scrapes the content from the webpage, extracts keywords, and generates a new article based on those keywords using Google Generative AI.

-Features
+## Features
 Scrape content from webpages
 Extract keywords from scraped content
 Generate new content based on keywords using Google Generative AI